Home Ownership for Everyone

 Advocates Needed

 The fight for stronger communities starts with safe, affordable housing and homes.
-Housing instability is the number one precipitator of crime.
-When communities have sufficient opportunities to reside and thrive, everyone benefits.

 How to help…